 a.
 During transport, ask patient to put on a face mask. b.
-If patient is ambulatory, s/he should sit in the back of the ambulance/vehicle alone.
-C. If patient is severely ill, then accompanying staff should wear full set of PPEs as they will be in close contact throughout the duration of the journey. d.
-Make sure that there is a bin and red bin bag for infectious waste and also a receptacle for vomitus or stool. e.
-There should be ABHR for hand hygiene and 0.5% chlorine solution for disinfection. f.
-On arrival at the VHF treatment centre, ambulance must drive up to the separate ambulance entrance to the treatment centre. g.
-If patient is ambulant and can walk by her/himself, then staff wearing basic PPE can stay at a distance of at least one meter and escort the patient to the appropriate entry into the suspect or confirmed ward. h.
-However, if patient is not ambulatory and needs assistance then, staff wearing full set of PPE should come to collect the patient and move him into the isolation ward. i.
-After drop-off, clean and disinfect the area where patient and staff have walked as well as the back of the ambulance with 0.5% chlorine solution. j.
-Disinfect the ambulance in the designated ambulance disinfection area.
+If patient is ambulatory, s/he should sit in the back of the ambulance/vehicle alone. c.
+If patient is severely ill, then accompanying staff should wear full set of PPEs as they will be in close contact throughout the duration of the journey. d.
+Ensure appropriate ventilation within the ambulance (add windows) e.
+Make sure that there is a bin and red bin bag for infectious waste and also a receptacle for vomitus or stool. f.
+There should be ABHR for hand hygiene and 0.5% chlorine solution for disinfection. g.
+On arrival at the VHF treatment centre, ambulance must drive up to the separate ambulance entrance to the treatment centre.

-- k.
-Ambulance staff must doff in a safe doffing area with the appropriate materials for waste disposal and management. - I. Note that the driver of the ambulance does not need to wear PPE if he will have no contact with patient but he should perform hand hygiene as frequently as necessary. - m.
-Public transport can only be used when such transport is dedicated only to the patient to be transported and when safe ambulance transport is not available - n.
+- h.
+If patient is ambulant and can walk by her/himself, then staff wearing basic PPE can stay at a distance of at least one meter and escort the patient to the appropriate entry into the suspect or confirmed ward. - i.
+However, if patient is not ambulatory and needs assistance then, staff wearing full set of PPE should come to collect the patient and move him into the isolation ward. - j.
+After drop-off, clean and disinfect the area where patient and staff have walked as well as the back of the ambulance with 0.5% chlorine solution. - k.
+Disinfect the ambulance in the designated ambulance disinfection area. - I. Ambulance staff must doff in a safe doffing area with the appropriate materials for waste disposal and management. - m.
+Note that the driver of the ambulance does not need to wear PPE if he will have no contact with patient but he should perform hand hygiene as frequently as necessary. - n.
+Public transport can only be used when such transport is dedicated only to the patient to be transported and when safe ambulance transport is not available - o.
 In such situation, the precautions mentioned above should also be observed strictly and such vehicle thoroughly cleaned and disinfected after use.